JannieI/canvas-workstation-V3/src/app/roadmap.md

         - look at use case: do we need a little pic / icon next to each bar (title, x, etc) to make it easier to recognise?
         - save config / style of stuff, say Title, X, etc so that graphs can look and feel the same.
     - add url to open a web page
+    - keep widgetStoredTemplateID on Widget => we know where it came from
+    - Widget Stored Templates: consider auto-update checkbox.
+When checked, and template changes, ALL Widgets created from it will change (using widgetStoredTemplateID).
+Can consider the converse: when the Widget from which the Template was created changes, the Template will be updated.
+This could trigger auto-update.
+Consider use Case first.
     - consider conditional formatting on the field - ie show in blue or show icon.
 Issues: 1. what if more than one conditional format?
 2. too many icons on field bar.

     - Title